 Benedictine College offers to the general student courses in oral communication to provide opportunities to develop skills in voice improvement, delivery, and projecting meaning through visual and vocal communication.
-Se 222 Speech Communication, and Se/Ta 224 Voice and Diction satisfy the college's general education requirement in Oral Communication.

 Topics not included in the regular catalog, usually treated in a lecture/discussion format.
 May be taken more than once if subject matter varies sufficiently.